gem-spaas/powerplant-coding-challenge/README.md

 and that returns a json with the same structure as in `example_response.json` and that manages and logs run-time errors.

+For calculating the unit-commitment, we prefer you not to rely on an existing (linear-programming) solver but instead write an algorithm yourself.

 Implementations can be coded in either in C#, Go or Python as these are (currently) the main languages we use in SPaaS.
 Along with the implementation should be a README that describes how to compile (if applicable) and launch the application.